woodcock3/lcc11-emails/src/emails/test-email.md

 Hi

-This is a test email with an image of Corgi's.
+This is a test email with a random image from [Unsplash](https://unsplash.com/).
 The email templates are build using [11ty](https://11ty.dev) and the source code is available on [GitHub](https://github.com/woodcock3/lcc11-emails).

 I hope this email template resource is helpful.